City of Napavine

 Government

 The City of Napavine has a Mayor-Council form of Government.
-The Mayor and five Councilpersons are elected at-large and serve four-year terms.
-The City Council meets regularly at 6:30 pm on the Second and Fourth Tuesdays of the month.
+The mayor and five (5) members of council are elected at-large and serve four-year terms.
+The City Council meets regularly at 6:00 pm on the Second and Fourth Tuesday of each month.

-The City also has its own Planning Commission, which mets regularly at 6:30 pm, on the third Tuesday of the month.
+The City Planning Commission meets regularly at 6:00 pm, on the First and Third Monday of each month.

 Economy